AucT/uajax/README.md

     notificationMessageDefault: 'Request completed successfully',
     notificationMessageObject: 'message', //on success if json response have message field it will use it instead of notificationMessageDefault
     notificationMessageHeader: 'uajax-note',
-    htmlOnError: false, //if response is error and you are using target to replace html
+    htmlOnError: true, //if true and response is html, will insert into data-target html response even on error

     success: function (jqxhr, form, notificationMessage, displayNotification) {